 I'm not too picky about eyeliner.
 I used to be a big fan of pencils, then switched to liquid, then switched back to pencils, and now, I'm a big fan of kohl pencils that glide on easily.
 My usual pencil from MUFE always applies seamlessly and stays put, and I'm happy to report that Antonym's offering did just that.

 Regular: Charlotte Tilbury Legendary Lashes ($32)

 Here's the thing: I'm super picky about mascaras.
 They have to extend my paltry, stick-straight lashes to heavenly lengths while also giving them incredible volume.
-To me, this can only be achieved with mascaras that have unnatural ingredients like factory-formulated waxes and petroleum (but I'm open to natural suggestions that have blown you away!).
-Unfortunately, this mascara didn't give me the va-va-voom lashes that I'm used to, but it still gave flake-free length that lets me know you can wear a natural mascara that performs well.
+To me, this can only be achieved with mascaras that have unnatural ingredients like factory-formulated waxes and petroleum.
+(But I'm open to natural suggestions that have blown you away!)
+Unfortunately, this mascara didn't give me the va-va-voom lashes that I'm used to, but it still gave flake-free length, which tells me it's possible to wear a natural mascara that performs well.

 Regular: Rimmel Natural Bronzer ($5)

 I've pretty much always used drugstore bronzer, especially Rimmel's aptly named Natural Bronzer, which gives me the most believable sun-kissed glow.
 Lily Lolo's offering had intense pigment that made me look very tan when I was done.
 This may have been because the makeup artist was slightly heavy-handed with it, but the bronzy look was a true testament to its pigment power.

 Regular: Becca Shimmering Skin Perfector Luminous Blush ($34)